Michael0ne/TOD_tools/README.md

 ## Process (Windows)

 I use Visual Studio 2019 (16.8.5) to build this project.
-Before compiling and linking, make sure you build included third party libraries.
-If any errors occure - check project settings, make sure you use 'Debug' build configuration.
+It's always a good idea to re-compile provided third party libraries under your specific machine and link against them when compiling the rest.
-After build succeeded a batch file is executed to copy output file into game directory (updateHookFile.bat), so make sure to replace game path to where your actual game is.
+If you're using 'Release/Debug DLL' build configuration, then after successfull build a batch file is executed to copy output file into game directory (updateHookFile.bat), so make sure to replace game path to where your actual game is.

 ## Process (Linux/PS2/etc...)